royletron/matilda/README.md

 ### 1. Get a token

 So the _Manor_ requires you to first get a `token` for your player.
 Tokens are forever and un-retrievable so don't lose it.
-If you do you just have to come up with another for a new name.
+If you do you just have to come up with another for a new name and forget your old one ever existed.

 ```bash
 curl --location --request POST 'https://manor.anton.royletron.dev/api/player' \